dest1n1s/anime-character-guessr-next/README.md

-# Anime Character Guessr (SvelteKit Version)
+# Anime Character Guessr Next (SvelteKit Version)

 A fun game where you guess anime characters with increasing hints.
 Built with SvelteKit and powered by Bun.

 ## Features

-- Search for anime characters or browse by anime/manga
+- Search for anime characters or browse by anime
 - Get feedback on your guesses (popularity, appearances, ratings, etc.)
-- Time limits and hint system
+- Caching data from Bangumi API using Redis
-- Tag contribution system for the community
+- Better multiplayer experience

 ## Development